38ES/PSMake/README.md

 </table>

 ### Contributing
 PSMake is open to community contributions!
-Please put issues in the project's issues area.
-If you'd like to submit a Merge/Pull request, please fork the project, make the changes, and then create a Merge request from your fork's branch.
-A ```CONTRIBUTING.md``` file will be made in the future.
+Please read the [CONTRIBUTING.md](./CONTRIBUTING.md) file for details on how to contribute!